 Try dressing as simple as possible and do not wear any clothes that might be too “revealing” in order to avoid more hassle.
 Additionally, do not wear any earrings, bracelets, necklaces or jewelry in general, especially if they are made of gold to avoid any incidents even more.

-- How to Avoid Being a Victim in Mali?
+- How to avoid crime as a solo woman traveler in Mali?

 It is advised to try as much as possible to not walk alone at night because it can be very risky for you.
 As a woman, you can also be exposed to scams and other criminal acts because you can be more vulnerable.